subratsharma2101/testingtool/README.md

 1. Enter the website URL in the main configuration card
 2. Click **Start Recording** to launch a headed Chrome window
 3. Perform the desired steps manually—every click, input, and submission is captured
-4. Click **Stop & Save** to convert the flow into an editable Selenium Python script
+4. Click **Stop & Save** to convert the flow into an editable Playwright Python script
 5. Copy or download the script, tweak as needed, and replay it through the executor

 ### API Testing Lab